lukearend/osrs-hiscores/README.md

     build application data
     ```

-2. A [Dash](https://plotly.com/dash/) application for visualizing the results.
+along with a [Dash](https://plotly.com/dash/) application for visualizing the results.

 The stages of the data pipeline are driven by a [Makefile](https://opensource.com/article/18/8/what-how-makefile) with top-level `make` targets for each processing stage: